Rafaela-Wetzel/sticky-donuts/README.md

 # Code Institute: HTML/CSS Project by Rafaela Wetzel

-The first milestone project is about creating a static website and showcasing the HTML/CSS skills I have attained over the past two months at Code Institute.
+The first milestone project is about creating a static front-end website and showcasing the HTML/CSS skills I have attained over the past two months at Code Institute.
 It is the first out of five projects.

 # Sticky Donuts Café Leipzig